 - 56. Are there other programs available if a dealership does not qualify for EIDL or Paycheck Protection Program loans? - Yes.
 If a dealership does not qualify for these SBA programs, or seeking different relief, it might consider: - The Main Street Business Lending Program.
 This is a separate program administered by the Federal Reserve that is aimed at helping small- and medium-sized business.
-The Main Street Lending Program will enhance support for small and mid-sized businesses that were in good financial standing before the crisis by offering 4-year loans to companies employing up to 10,000 workers or with revenues of less than \$2.5 billion.
-Principal and interest payments will be deferred for one year.
-Eligible banks may originate new Main Street loans or use Main Street loans to increase the size of existing loans to businesses.
-Banks will retain a 5 percent share, selling the remaining 95 percent to the Main Street facility, which will purchase up to \$600 billion of loans.
-Firms seeking Main Street loans must commit to make reasonable efforts to maintain payroll and retain workers.
-Borrowers must also follow compensation, stock repurchase, and dividend restrictions that apply to direct loan programs under the CARES Act.
-Firms that have taken advantage of the PPP may also take out Main Street loans.
-The Federal Reserve has provided more information on the Main Street Business Lending Program here. - SBA Section 504 Real Estate Loans.
+Details about the Main Street Lending Program can be found here. - SBA Section 504 Real Estate Loans.
 Dealers should also be aware of the possible availability of an SBA Section 504 real estate loan or real estate refinancing.
 These real estate loans provide approved small businesses with long-term, fixed-rate financing used to acquire fixed assets for expansion or modernization.
 504 loans are made available through Certified Development Companies (CDCs), SBA's community-based partners for providing 504 Loans.
 A CDC is a nonprofit corporation that promotes economic development within its community through 504 Loans.
 504 Loans are typically structured with SBA providing 40% of the total project costs, a participating lender covering up to 50% of the total project costs, and the borrower contributing 10% of the project costs.
 Under certain circumstances, a borrower may be required to contribute up to 20% of the total project costs.
 To find a CDC in your area, contact your local SBA District Office.